 But today, although I hunger to learn and grow and discover more about Christ through what others have learned, I also am acutely aware of what happens in the absence of Christian media in the home.

 Bible teaching can come in other forms besides radio and television.
-There are the aforementioned sermons-on-demand and live-streaming church services on the internet, plus some teachers, like Bruxy Cavey at The Meeting House often do a separate podcast.
-But there’s also CD audio and of course books.
+There are the aforementioned sermons-on-demand and live-streaming church services on the internet, plus many pastors often do a separate podcast.
+But there are still audio CDs of sermons kicking around, and of course books.